 You take the amount you make.
 Subtract everything in blue.
 Then you can spend the green.

-This is the right way to approach budgeting: head on and forwards.
-Don’t make the mistake of budgeting backwards.
+This is the right way to approach budgeting: head-on and forward.
+Don’t make the mistake of budgeting backward.

-If you and your spouse are arguing about this then set a money date and discuss all this in detail.
+If you and your spouse argue about this, then set a money date and discuss all this in detail.
 It will save your marriage!
-When you are dealing with hard numbers its much harder to fight.
+When you are dealing with hard numbers, it’s much harder to fight.
 It takes the emotion out of the spending and replaces it with logic.